 - Identifying high-quality trade setups requires analyzing market structure alongside Order Blocks and premium/discount zones on higher timeframes

-- Daily timeframe liquidity is often concentrated at the Previous Week’s High/Low (PWH/PWL), the Previous Day’s High/Low (PDH/PDL), or the Asian, London, and New York session highs/lows.
+- Daily timeframe liquidity is often concentrated at the Previous Week’s High/Low (PWH/PWL), the Previous Day’s High and Low (PDH/PDL), or the Asian, London, and New York session highs/lows.

 - Equal highs and equal lows serve as high-liquidity areas, often targeted by institutions to grab pending orders.